HTML

 What is HTML Canvas?

-The <canvas> element is only a container for graphics.
-You must use JavaScript to actually draw the graphics.
+is only a container for graphics.
+You must use JavaScript to actually draw the

 Empty canvas: